-Can’t upload pictures from my camera on Windows 10, how to fix it?
+Can’t upload pictures from my camera on PC [FIXED]

 - Set the Pictures folder to default path